 Money management tools

-Another Credit Karma Money feature is a free-to-open checking account.
-With Credit Karma Money Spend, you'll receive no penalties or minimum balances and can receive paychecks and federal benefits early.
+Another Credit Karma feature is its free-to-open checking account, known as Credit Karma Money Spend.
+It has no monthly fees, overdraft fees, or minimum balances.
+With this checking account, you can also receive paychecks and federal benefits early.

-Credit Karma Money also has an online savings account that can create interest and automate your savings.
+If you're in need of a savings account, you can sign up for the Credit Karma Money Save.
+This is an online savings account that can earn interest and automate your savings.

-Finally, Credit Karma will help you develop a financial relief road map based on your financial situtation.
+Finally, Credit Karma will help you develop a financial relief road map based on your financial situation.

 Bonus features